Princeton University

 A welcoming arrival

-There was an absence of welcome and navigation help upon arrival at the University’s Train Station.
+There was an absence of welcome and navigation help upon arrival at the University’s train station.
 This crucial arrival point, amongst others, were important destinations which needed to be part of the new campus-wide wayfinding system.

 Addressing system

 The strategy identified that the campus had expanded and neighbourhood addresses were missing.
-A long period of engagement crafted with logic have now selected Campus neighbourhood names.
+A long period of engagement crafted with logic have now selected campus neighbourhood names.
 These appear in the environment and appear on all mapping and addressing.

 Accessibility